BlackBerry Classic: Modding

-In June 2025, the Chinese company Zinwa Technologies unveiled the Q25, a modified version of the BlackBerry Classic upgraded to run on Android 14 (originally announced with Android 13).
+In June 2025, Chinese company Zinwa Technologies unveiled the Q25, a modified version of the BlackBerry Classic upgraded to run on Android 14 (originally announced with Android 13).
 The device features a new motherboard including MediaTek's Helio G99 processor, 12 GB RAM, 256 GB of internal flash storage, expandable storage via microSD card up to 1 TB, NFC support, and All-Band LTE VoLTE.
 Other specifications include a non-removable 3000 mAh Li-ion battery, a 50 MP rear camera with LED flash, a 8 MP front-facing camera with auto-focus, a USB-C port, and a retained 3.5 mm headphone jack.

 Zinwa offers both a fully assembled device and a retrofit kit for existing BlackBerry Classic owners.
-The company has also announced tentative plans to extend retrofitting support to the Passport (project codename "P26"), Q10 and KeyOne in future models, as well as to introduce brand-new chassis derived from an expanded version of the Q20 platform, referred to as the Q27.
+The company has also announced tentative plans to extend retrofitting support to the Passport (project codename "P26"), Q10 and older models in the future, as well as to introduce brand-new chassis derived from an expanded version of the Q20 platform, referred to as the Q27.